WARNING!

 Gino had his yearly appointment on 5/25/04.
 He was up to 12.0 pounds.
 He was 9.8 pounds on 6/5/03.

 Giny went missing one day.
 I had last seen him at 5 pm on 12/11/04 and could not find him to put him to bed.
-He always comes running.
+He always came running.
 Doodles (Polky) was also missing!
 I searched and finally went to bed myself, getting one hour of sleep.
 In the morning, Samantha (cat) went back behind Einy's cage (lizard), and I heard a bashing.
 I went to look.
 Gino was there, all wrapped up in a plastic bag!
-He couldn't move and could have suffocated.
+He could not move and could have suffocated.
 Instead of crying out or making noise, he had just stayed quite for the half day he was missing.
 I was SO happy to find him.
 Doodles finally just appeared at 9:30 pm that night, 29 hours after I had last seen her.
 This may not seem like much to others but Doodles had never hid for more than half a day before!
-My mother thinks seeing Gino in a bag was so traumatizing that she had to hide.
+My mother thought seeing Gino in a bag was so traumatizing that she had to hide.
 Four people searched our house and outside top to bottom and could not find her!

 I had Gino microchipped on 3/13/05 at a clinic.